SaboteurR3/online-course-management-system/README.md

 You can use this interface to explore the available APIs, their request and response formats, and test them directly from your browser.

-## Run MinIO in Docker Desktop
-### Step 1: Pull the MinIO Docker Image: docker pull minio/minio
-### Step 2: To run MinIO in Docker Desktop, execute the following command in your terminal or PowerShell:
+## To start the project run the following command in Docker Desktop
-docker run -p 9000:9000 -p 9001:9001 \
--e "MINIO_ACCESS_KEY=minioadmin" \
--e "MINIO_SECRET_KEY=minioadminy" \
-minio/minio server /data --console-address ":9001"
-### Step 3: Login to MinIO Console(http://localhost:9001) and create a bucket with name my-bucket
+docker compose up -d